abdul4rehman215/Red-Hat-System-Administration/lab-31-logrotate/interview_qna.md

-# 🎤 Interview Q&A – Lab 31: logrotate
+# 🎤 Interview Q&A – Lab 31: Log Rotation with logrotate

 ---